Our Research

 Will CROCUS build a physical laboratory?

 No, CROCUS will use the Chicago region as an urban field laboratory.
-Select neighborhoods and areas of the metropolitan region will host installations of sensors that will help CROCUS scientists gather data to develop climate models.
+Select neighborhoods and areas of the metropolitan region will host installations of sensors that will help CROCUS scientists gather data to develop atmospheric models.
 Besides the installation of sensors and their maintenance, all the data collection is done remotely.

 Where will instruments be installed?

-Will instruments be visible?
+Are the instruments visible?

 What is a SAGE node?